ZIRAT

 LWR CHEMISTRY AND COMPONENT INTEGRITY PROGRAMME

-The overall objectives of the LCC Programme are to enable the LCC Member to:
+The overall objectives of the LCC Programme are to enable members to:

-• Gain increased understanding of reactor water chemistry related to a successful plant operation and continued integrity of Reactor Coolant System (RCS) materials while keeping radiation exposure low.
+• Improve understanding of reactor water chemistry and its impact on safe, reliable, and efficient plant operation, while maintaining the long-term integrity of Reactor Coolant System (RCS) materials and minimising radiation exposure.